 M.E./CFS Priority Setting Partnership

-It is led by an independent group of people with M.E./CFS, carers and clinicians, and facilitated by non-profit making initiative, the James Lind Alliance (JLA).
-Our Chief Executive, Sonya Chowdhury, is the PSP Lead, and therefore accountable and responsible for the funding for the project which comes from the National Institute for Health Research, the Medical Research Council and the Scottish Chief Scientist’s Office.
+Led by an independent group of people with M.E./CFS, carers and clinicians, and facilitated by a non-profit making initiative, the James Lind Alliance (JLA).
+Our Chief Executive, Sonya Chowdhury, was the PSP Lead, accountable and responsible for the funding for the project which came from the National Institute for Health Research, the Medical Research Council and the Scottish Chief Scientist’s Office.

-All the questions submitted, including those that don’t make the Top Ten and those that were considered out of the scope of this study will be published on the website alongside the final reports from the project.
+All the questions submitted in course of reaching the top priorities, and those that were considered out of the scope of this study, are also available to view on the website.

-Find out more and get involved in the project on its dedicated www.psp-me.co.uk website, which has lots of free, downloadable resources to help you share the project with others, and follow updates on Twitter @PSPforMECFS
+Find out more or get involved in sharing the Top 10+ priorities by visiting the www.psp-me.co.uk website, which has lots of free, downloadable resources to help you share the project results with others.
+Follow for future updates on Twitter.